 CDN & SSL – if you implement a CDN and your SSL pages have errors, you can eith enable this or follow WP Rocket’s tutorial on excluding your CDN on pages with SSL which suggests fixes.

 Rejected Files – There may be certain files that are being served by the CDN that you would like to serve locally.
 Usually these files are parts of plugins designed to disregard cross domain load.
 To change this, simply add these files or directories into the “rejected files” area of WP Rocket (add one filedirectory per line) which you can use directives to locate WP directories.

 Step 5: In MaxCDN, go to the “manage cache” tab in your pull zone settings and purge files…

-Step 6: Rest your site in GTmetrix and “content delivery network” should be green in YSlow.
+Step 6: Run your site in GTmetrix and “content delivery network” should be green in YSlow.

 If you expand items in GTmetrix and see it has to do with your CDN, contact MaxCDN’s support team who should be able to help you fix these.
 They have outstanding support.

 Varnish Caching Purge – enable if your hosting uses varnish cache.
 If you’re on WP Engine or FlyWheel hosting, you will not see the Varnish tab because WP Rocket automatically takes care of this for you.
 If you are on SiteGround hosting you don’t need to enable this because WP Rocket already clears their cache when the WP Rocket cache is cleared.
 Learn more.

 Beta Tester – I don’t do this but you can if you want.